Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: The Block Interpolation Framework

-Please note that only finitely many indeterminates from $\vec{x}$ are present in $\vec{p}_{\chi,\omega}(G)$ for any (finite) graph $G$.
-Compare (\ref{eq: multivar-p}) to (\ref{eq:general-poly}): It is clear that the multivariate polynomial $\vec{p}_{\chi,\omega}$ coincides with the univariate $p_{\chi,\omega}$ when substituting $x_{a}\gets x$ for all $a\in\mathcal{F}$.
+Please note that only finitely many indeterminates from $\mathbf{x}$ are present in $\pmult p_{\chi,\omega}(G)$ for any (finite) graph $G$.
+Compare (\ref{eq: multivar-p}) to (\ref{eq:general-poly}): It is clear that, when substituting $x_{a}\gets x$ for all $a\in\mathcal{F}$, the multivariate polynomial $\pmult p_{\chi,\omega}$ coincides with the univariate polynomial $p_{\chi,\omega}$.
 Note also that $\pmult p$ is multilinear by definition.
 Similar multivariate generalizations were known, e.g., for the Tutte polynomial \cite{Sokal2005}. \begin{example} Consider the polynomial $p=p_{\chi,\omega}$ induced by